home-assistant/home-assistant.io/source/_posts/2018-07-11-hassio-images.markdown

 1. If you have installed the Bluetooth add-on, please remove it, since it is no longer required.
 2. Make a Hass.io snapshot of your current system and download it to your computer.
-3. Download the latest [HassOS stable] version.
+3. Download the latest [Hass.io stable][installation] version.
-4. Flash the downloaded HassOS image with [Etcher] to your SD card.
+4. Flash the downloaded Hass.io image with [Etcher] to your SD card.
 5. Raspberry Pi: In case you have modified the `config.txt` (in the boot partition), you will also need to apply these changes to HassOS.
 Do **NOT** simply copy the file from your old setup into HassOS!
 Apply those changes manually!
-6. If you use a custom network configuration or have configured SSH development access, you need to use a [USB stick].
+6. If you use a custom network configuration or have configured SSH development access, you need to create a configuration [USB stick].
 Copy the resin-sample into `network` folder on a USB stick and insert it into your device.
 7. Take the freshly flashed SD card with HassOS and place it into your device, and boot it by turning it on.
 8. Copy the snapshot into the host with the SSH or Samba add-on.
 9. Restore your snapshot via the Hass.io panel.